WA Government Logo Waste Authority Logo

 Time: 9am - 3pm

-Join the team from WasteSorted Schools, Keep Australia Beautiful Council, City of Cockburn and the Resource Recovery Group to learn how to avoid and recover waste, and protect our environment, through litter prevention and waste reduction.
+Join the team from WasteSorted Schools and Keep Australia Beautiful Council to learn how to avoid and recover waste, and protect our environment, through litter prevention and waste reduction.
 This workshop includes:

 • a step-by-step guide on how to run a whole school waste and litter prevention program